A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Application to the US air transport network

 Table \ref{tab:cs_clusters} lists the nine airport clusters found by the DMBN model.
 The clustering structure becomes apparent after computing the matrix of posterior probabilities that two nodes are in the same block, which is invariant with respect to the block labels.
 Clusters have been formed both layer-wise and also according to the connectivity dynamics of each airport.
 The first cluster is the largest, and contains 33 airports that are mainly small and mid-sized Southwest airports, with the exception of Honolulu, Cleveland and Memphis.
 Cluster 2 aggregates airports with a rising number of Southwest connections, the outliers here would be Boston, NY La Guardia, Seattle and Washington Reagan.
 The third, fourth and sixth clusters represent the bulk of the major hubs from American Airlines, Delta, and Southwest respectively, whereas Chicago Midway stands alone in cluster 5 as the largest focus city for Southwest, with a 96\% of market share \citep{BTS2019b}.
 The three airports in cluster 7 are fast-growing Southwest bases, with Dallas Love Field and Houston Hobby among the fastest growing airports in the US in the last decade.
 Cluster 8 groups a number of large hubs with little presence of Delta, with the exception of Los Angeles, and cluster 9 features large United/Continental hubs.
 Figures \ref{fig:cs_vertexb2} and \ref{fig:cs_vertexb8} present the observed and estimated degrees (Eq. \ref{eq:Degree}) for two clusters to assess the effect of the stochastic blockmodeling on learning the dynamics of the multilayered network.
 Note how the estimated Gaussian process for the edge probabilities in each block captures the average dynamics from all airports belonging to that block.
-All experiments in the case study were implemented using R Open 3.4.2 (MKL support), and executed on an Intel i7 Dual-Core PC with 16 GB of RAM running Windows 10.